The contract for driving tuition is solely between you and your instructor who is a self-employed franchisee of ProScot Limited.

 Driving is potentially hazardous.
 You should be aware of this.
 We will take all reasonable precautions to ensure your safety whilst you are learning with us, however you should also do your best to prevent injury or accident to yourself or others.
 Do as your instructor tells you.
 If you are unsure about anything get it clarified before carrying on.

 Your ProScot Instructor is bound by a professional code of conduct, which ensures that all ProScot instructors will be polite, tidy and will not smoke in the car while giving tuition.
 They behave in a correct, professional and ethical manner at all times.
-ProScot Driving Tuition aims to provide you with the highest quality tuition at competitive prices in accordance with the Driving Standards Agency requirements and professional Code of Conduct.
+ProScot Driving Tuition aims to provide you with the highest quality tuition at competitive prices in accordance with the Driving and Vehicle Standards Agency requirements and professional Code of Conduct.

 ProScot Instructors are self-employed and are licensed to use ProScot's successful training formula.